azagniotov/stubby4j/README.md

 * Embed stubby4j to create a web service SANDBOX for your integration test suite

 ## Why would a developer use stubby4j?

 #### You want to:
 * Simulate responses from real server and don't care (or cannot) to go over the network
+* Stub out external services in a Docker based micro-service architecture
 * Third party web service your application suppose to contract with is not ready yet
 * Verify that your code makes HTTP requests with all the required parameters and/or headers
 * Verify that your code correctly handles HTTP error codes